arnis-prieditis/goodmorning-bot/README.md

 The simpler bot version.
 The user can start and stop messaging.
 When messaging is started, a random time between 7:00 and 7:59 is generated for that user.
 The time will stay the same unless /start command is used again.
+Can sometimes send memes, which must be put into a folder named "memes"

 ## bot.py